How long does seminary take?

 Master of Arts in Christian Ministries (MACM)

 Students pursuing leadership and service roles within the community would benefit most from the Master of Arts in Christian Ministries program.
-Students in this course can also add a House of Study to their curriculum, including Black United Methodist, Fresh Expressions, Global Pentecostal, Global Wesleyan, and Mosaix.
+Students in this course can also add a House of Study to their curriculum, including Fresh Expressions, Hispanic, Global Pentecostal, Global Wesleyan, and Korean.

 Students can complete this program in one and a half years at an accelerated pace, two years at a traditional pace, and two and a half years at a more balanced pace.